-For our customers: Laetacara araguaiae has code 603001 on our stocklist.
-Please note that we exclusively supply the wholesale trade.
+For our customers: the fish have code 26480-LDA 007-3 on our stocklist.
+Please note that we exclusively supply to the wholesale market.

 After the spectacular importation of the new gourami from Manipur (http://www.aquarium-glaser.de/en/colisa-cf-fasciata-_en_1115.html) now we were able to import a beautiful new Panchax from this state in northern India.
 Currently only one species is accepted formally within this species-group, eg Aplocheilus panchax.
 This species is distributed from China over great parts of India, Burma, and Indochina (Thailand, Vietnam, Cambodia, Laos), as well as over Indonesia.
 Of course fish from different origin look very different and so it is more than likely that there do exist a lot of species and not only one.
 The new Panchax from Manipur also represents such a different form.
 It is distinguished from typical A. panchax by many red spots on the body, bright orange fins, and a dark band that is shown when the fish feel disturbed.